Goodies (song)

-"Goodies" is the debut single by American singer Ciara featuring hip-hop rapper and Jive recording artist Petey Pablo for her debut studio album of the same name.
+"Goodies" is the debut single by American singer Ciara featuring American rapper Petey Pablo for Ciara's 2004 debut studio album of the same name.
 The song was released as the album's lead single on June 8, 2004, through LaFace Records.
-It was written by Ciara, Sean Garrett, LeMarquis Jefferson, and Craig Love, and Lil Jon the song's producer.
-The song was recorded as an answer song to the featured performer's hit single, "Freek-a-Leek."
+It was written by Ciara, Sean Garrett, LaMarquis Jefferson, Craig Love, and Lil Jon, who also produced the song.
+The song was recorded as an answer song to the featured performer's hit single, "Freek-a-Leek".
 The song's lead woman refuses men's sexual advances, proclaiming that they will not get her "goodies" because "they stay in the jar."

 The single was well-received by critics, who acclaimed its whistling crunk beat and Ciara's breathy vocals.
-"Goodies" was a commercial success, peaking at number one on the US Billboard Hot 100 for seven weeks, becoming the longest-running number-one debut single by a female artist on the chart since 1977.
+"Goodies" was a commercial success, peaking at number one on the US Billboard Hot 100 for seven weeks, becoming the longest-running number-one debut single by a female artist on the chart since Debby Boone's "You Light Up My Life" in 1977.
 Internationally, "Goodies" topped the charts in the United Kingdom and peaked within the top 10 of the charts in Germany, New Zealand, and Switzerland.
 The song gave Ciara the title as the "First Lady or Princess of Crunk&B."